morgoe/yogaruka/_posts/posts/2016-08-14-impressions-of-a-first-yoga-retreat.markdown

 However we found that pretty much everyone wanted to explore the area, beautiful as it was, and having so many choices of places to visit became just another thing to stress about.
 (Ha!
 So that was both a positive and a negative.)
 On the plus side, it led to a few gloriously improvised moments – like Javier’s 5am Kundalini Yoga class, or my yoga fusion flow followed by his and Antonio’s didgeridoo vibrational healing – counted amongst the absolute highlights of the retreat.

-### 4. Doing a Tombola Pick as a Means to Get Our Names Out There
+### 4. Doing a tombola pick as a means to get our names out there

 We decided to run a 6-day posture challenge on social media: people were to take daily pictures of themselves running through the whole Virabadhra’s Series, from Warrior 1 to Retreating Warrior, and post them tagging #YogaRuka and #ReclaimYourself.
 This is however something only worth doing when you have 10k+ Instagram followers.
 Looks like we don’t have enough fancy pants (yet) to garner 10k followers on Instagram.
 Too bad, we will survive.